-Somaliland’s ports, Berbera and Zeila, among the region’s most valuable real estate and an alternative to Djibouti as a key player in terms of trade, development, energy, and water security for the Red Sea and Horn of Africa
+Somaliland’s ports, Berbera and Zeila, are among the region’s most valuable real estate and an alternative to Djibouti as a key player in terms of trade, development, energy, and water security for the Red Sea and the Horn of Africa

 By Guled Ahmed